grz0zrg/fas/README.md

 ### Samples map

-Each samples loaded from the `grains` folder are processed, one of the most important process is the sample pitch mapping, this process try to gather informations or guess the sample pitch to map it correctly onto the user-defined image height when used, in order :
+Each samples loaded from the `grains` or `waves` folder are processed, one of the most important process is the sample pitch mapping, this process try to gather informations or guess the sample pitch to map it correctly onto the user-defined image height when used, in order :

 1. from the filename, the filename should contain a specific pattern which indicate the sample pitch such as `A#4` or a frequency between "#" character such as `flute_#440#.wav`
 2. with Yin pitch detection algorithm, this method can be heavily inaccurate and depend on the sample content